totemo/watson/README.md

 As with Prism, CoreProtect support is currently limited to viewing inspector and lookup results.
 When used with CoreProtect, Watson does not currently support automatically calculating stone:diamond ratios ("/w ratio"), querying previous or subsequent edits ("/w pre" and "/w post") or automatically paging through results.

 Note also that the parsing of lookup results currently ignores the returned world and assumes the current world instead.
 This will be resolved under [Issue #23](https://github.com/totemo/watson/issues/23).
+For now, the easy way to avoid this problem is to simply specify a radius, e.g.:

+    /co l r:10

 ### Configuration File